mayur5c/mayur5c/README.md

 ## Brief bout me

 I am a Software Engineering student with a background in the development of software and technology.
 I enjoy working on projects that challenge me and lead me to learn new skills.
-The minhas areas of interest include web development, mobile development, and game development.
+My areas of interest include web development with responsive design.

 ## Projects

 Some of projects that you will find in my repository include:

 * Web applications using HTML, CSS, JavaScript and React
-* Game development using Gdscrip
+* Android Apps built from responsive websites
-* Development of mobile applications using Flutter
+* Development of mobile applications(React Native)
 * Applications developed with Java

 ### Studying at the Moment: